reactjs/rfcs/text/0000-shouldComponentRemount.md

 # Summary

 This is a proposal to add a new lifecycle method, `shouldComponentRemount`.
-Returning `false` from this method would be equivalent to changing the `key` prop - it unmounts and remounts the component instead of preserving the instance.
+Returning `true` from this method would be equivalent to changing the `key` prop - it unmounts and remounts the component instead of preserving the instance.

 The method would receive `(nextProps)` as an argument.
 Alternatively it could be a static method